6 Ways Programmable Coupon Marketing Can Support Marketplace Liquidity

 5. Supplier Referral Program

-Success Story: How Airbnb Utilizes Referral Marketing To Boost Sales?
+Success Story: How Does Airbnb Utilize Referral Marketing To Boost Sales?

 Today, Airbnb is valued at $38 billion and has over 2 million people staying in an Airbnb per night globally.
 But it did not have overnight success.
 In 2009, Airbnb was close to shutting down with its revenue flatlining at $200 a week for months.
 Since then, Airbnb has gained the trust and loyalty of customers by achieving high liquidity.
 Companies like Airbnb have utilized referral programs to exponentially grow their sales.
 The Airbnb referral program allows members to earn credits towards their next homes and experiences booking by referring new users to the system.

 How did Airbnb utilize referrals to change its business landscape?
 Growth for Airbnb is about accelerating awareness and driving conversions.
 Referrals allowed Airbnb to target a new buyer base that they originally were unable to tap.
 Furthermore, this system allows Airbnb to make each member a sales and brand ambassador that will create more ambassadors (with simply no cost).
-After the first year, the Airbnb referral's program drove 900% year on year growth for the first time bookings.
+After the first year, the Airbnb referral program drove 900% year-on-year growth for first-time bookings.

 Marketplace startups are growing rapidly with no indications of stopping in the foreseeable future.
 Marketplaces are shaping how business is being conducted.
 In order for founders to get their marketplace to win, marketplace liquidity will be the answer.
 Supply-demand imbalance is inevitable, therefore proactivity will allow founders to be the new "Uber for X." Build a marketing strategy with programmable couponing that is well thought through and actually supports your bottom line in the long-term.